in

 The seamless surface of river rocks makes them suitable to be used in a backyard water element.
 If you do not have a water element in your outdoor space or reside in an arid environment, river rocks can provide the same serenity to a front or backyard when utilized as an accent rock.

-The general agreement on river rock size is that 1-inch river rocks are optimal, while these rocks are obtainable in sizes up to 3 inches.
 Larger rocks, on the other hand, leave openings between them, which might attract animals like snakes, particularly near a water element.
-Since the rocks will not hurt your feet or ruin your shoes, they can also be used as pathways.
+Since the materials will not hurt your feet or ruin your shoes, they can also be used as pathways.

 Pea Gravel

-These gravel stones, which may be found near waterways and other bodies of water, come in a variety of neutral colors.
 You can also use pea gravel for walking pathways, picnic spaces, playgrounds, and other high-traffic areas.
 This is also a good option around fire pits.
 People will not trip over a pea gravel-sized rock.

 Pea gravel is bigger than decomposed granite and is ideal for covering gaps or serving as a protective top layer for children and pets.
-Because you do not need a generous amount of pea gravel, the material is inexpensive when it comes to covering what you only need.

 Brick Chips

-Beautiful landscaped area with hedge plants, and brick chips Brick chips are a form of landscape rock manufactured from crushed, filtered, and shaped bricks for application in rock landscaping operations.
+Brick chips are a form of landscape rock manufactured from crushed, filtered, and shaped bricks for application in rock landscaping operations.
 They are commonly utilized for paths, baseball cautionary tracks, sidewalks, and planting areas.

 Brick chips are quite beneficial for maintaining soil temperatures and holding hydration in soil.
 Both of these factors can aid in the development of healthy plants.
 Brick chips will not fade, decay, or disintegrate, nor will they attract pests.
 This renders them appealing as ground covering in a flower box.